Police Support Unit: Rhodesian history

 The Police Support Unit had its origins in 1898 when 150 Ngoni tribesmen were recruited by the British South Africa Company as auxiliary native police to the British South Africa Police in Company-ruled Rhodesia.
 For most of their existence, they were mostly relegated to ceremonial duties, leading to them being given the derogatory nickname of the "Chocolate Soldiers" by the white policemen.
 It was suggested in 1963 by the British South Africa Police (BSAP) commissioner following the breakup of the Federation of Rhodesia and Nyasaland that the Police Support Unit should be expanded to take on the role of the Rhodesian Army in Southern Rhodesia.
 But this suggestion was rejected by the Southern Rhodesian government.
 However, when the Rhodesian Bush War started, the Support Unit took on a more active anti-terrorist role.

 The Police Support Unit became known as the Black Boots for the boots they wore in contrast to the brown boots the rest of the BSAP wore.
-During the first few years of the Bush War, the active Black Boots operations were manned by mercenary soldiers, predominantly white mercenaries from the Congo Crisis.
+During the first few years of the Bush War, the active Black Boots operations were composed of mercenary soldiers, predominantly white mercenaries from the Congo Crisis.
 However, the unit's operations would eventually evolve to include native black police officers who received military training in addition to their regular police training.
 By the late 1970s, the unit was majority black with most being veterans of the Malayan Emergency.
 The white commanders in the unit were hand-selected from the regular Duty Uniform Branch of the BSAP.
 Foreign volunteers, mostly American veterans of the Vietnam War, would also be admitted to the unit providing they passed security clearance.

 The Black Boots were highly regarded due to their high levels of military training and behaved more like an army unit than part of the police force.
 They became known as the BSAP's "mailed fist" because they operated similarly to the Selous Scouts and trained at the Rhodesian School of Infantry.
 Black policemen were attracted to join the Black Boots because of the improved pay and living conditions as well as being able to access a higher standard of education.

 The Black Boots would gain a tough reputation in the latter years of the Bush War with the Rhodesian Sunday Mail accusing them of being "terr hungry" for their apparent enjoyment of killing suspected terrorists.
 They were accused of being responsible for the killing of 50 black civilians in 1978 which the Rhodesian government had claimed was targeting guerrillas.